open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/agent-config.md

   are being exported to `console` (stdout) and with `otlp`.
 The `otlp` option tells `opentelemetry-instrument` to send the traces to an endpoint that accepts OTLP via gRPC.
-In order to use HTTP instead of gRPC, add `--exporter_otlp_protocol http`.
+In order to use HTTP instead of gRPC, add `--exporter_otlp_protocol http/protobuf`.
 The full list of available options for traces_exporter, see the Python contrib [OpenTelemetry Instrumentation](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/opentelemetry-instrumentation).
 - `metrics_exporter` specifies which metrics exporter to use.
 In this case,